Tennant v. Jefferson County Commission: Background

-Plaintiffs in this case claimed that West Virginia's 2011 congressional redistricting plan violated the "one person, one vote" principle that the Suprme Court had previously held to be embodied in Article I, Section 2, of the Constitution.
+Plaintiffs in this case claimed that West Virginia's 2011 congressional redistricting plan violated the "one person, one vote" principle that the Supreme Court had previously held to be embodied in Article I, Section 2, of the Constitution.
 A three-judge district court for the Southern District of West Virginia agreed, declaring the plan "null and void" and enjoining West Virginia’s Secretary of State from implementing it.
 The state defendants appealed directly to the Supreme Court.

 Opinion

 In a per curiam decision, the Supreme Court announced that the district court misapplied the standard for evaluating "one person, one vote" challenges set out in Karcher v.
 Daggett and failed to afford appropriate deference to West Virginia's reasonable exercise of its political judgment.
 They reversed the lower court.